 9. PCB Assembly Process–Wrap Up with Final Inspection

-A reliable PCB assembler will always want to provide the highest quality of workmanship so that the customers never get a chance to complain!
+A reliable PCB assembler will always want to provide the highest quality of artistry so that the customers never get a chance to complain!
 Many PCB companies conduct final inspections and X-ray inspections to ensure error-free and functional PCBs.

-One of the tests includes Automated optical inspection which automatically scans your PCB using cameras to detect quality failures and catastrophic failures.
+One of the tests includes Automated optical inspection, which automatically scans your PCB using cameras to detect quality failures and catastrophic failures.

 The final inspection round may also include other tests like In-Circuit Testing (ICT) and Functional Circuit Testing (FCT) to check the functionality of the electrical connections.
 The tests can cost extra but ensure that the source of any error can be localized.

-Finally, carry out the inspection rounds and you are done!
+Finally, carry out the inspection rounds, and you are done!